-The instruments were calibrated with USEPA Protocol 1 certified concentrations of CO2, O2, NO_x, and CO in nitrogen and zeroed using hydrocarbon free nitrogen.
+The instruments were calibrated with USEPA Protocol 1 certified concentrations of CO_2 , O_2 , NO_x , and CO in nitrogen and zeroed using hydrocarbon free nitrogen.
 The NMHC (VOC) instrument was calibrated with USEPA Protocol 1 certified concentrations of propane in air and zeroed using hydrocarbon-free air.
 A STEC Model SGD-710C ten-step gas divider was used to obtain intermediate calibration gas concentrations as needed.

-5.5 Determination of Exhaust Gas Stratification
+5.6 Determination of Exhaust Gas Stratification

-A stratification test was performed for each RICE exhaust stack.
-The stainless steel sample probe was positioned at sample points correlating to 16.7, 50.0 (centroid) and 83.3% of each stack diameter.
+A stratification test was performed for the RICE exhaust stack.
+The stainless steel sample probe was positioned at sample points correlating to 16.7, 50.0 (centroid) and 83.3% of the stack diameter.
 Pollutant concentration data were recorded at each sample point for a minimum of twice the maximum system response time.

-The recorded concentration data for each RICE exhaust stack indicated that the measured NO_x, CO, O_2 and CO2 concentrations did not vary by more than 5% of the mean across each stack diameter.
+The recorded concentration data for the RICE exhaust stack indicated that the measured NO_x , CO, O_2 and CO2 concentrations did not vary by more than 5% of the mean across the stack diameter.
 Therefore, the RICE exhaust gas was considered to be unstratified and the compliance test sampling was performed at a single sampling location within the RICE exhaust stack.

-5.6 Meter Box Calibrations
+5.7 Meter Box Calibrations

-The Nutech Model 2010 sampling console, which was used for exhaust gas moisture content sampling, was calibrated prior to and after the testing program.
+The dry gas metering console, which was used for exhaust gas moisture content sampling, was calibrated prior to and after the testing program.
 This calibration uses the critical orifice calibration technique presented in USEPA Method 5.
 The metering console calibration exhibited no data outside the acceptable ranges presented in USEPA Method 5.

-The digital pyrometer in the Nutech metering consoles were calibrated using a NIST traceable Omega® Model CL 23A temperature calibrator.
+The digital pyrometer in the metering console was calibrated using a NIST traceable Omega[®] Model CL 23A temperature calibrator.

-Appendix 6 presents test equipment quality assurance data ($NO_2 - NO$ conversion efficiency test data, instrument calibration and system bias check records, calibration gas and gas divider certifications, interference test results, meter box calibration records, Pitot tube calibration records and stratification checks).
+Appendix 6 presents test equipment quality assurance data ($NO_2 - NO$ conversion efficiency test data, instrument calibration and system bias check records, calibration gas and gas divider certifications, interference test results, meter box calibration records, Pitot tube calibration records).